AWS Case Study: Sage Manufacturing

 Sage Manufacturing specializes in exceptional fly fishing equipment, including rods and reels, apparel, luggage, and accessories.
 The manufacturer, located in Bainbridge Island, Washington, has been in operation since 1980, during which time it has grown from six employees to over 175 employees.
 Sage’s products are sold in thirty countries by a network of 450 authorized dealers.

-Sage wanted to establish a disaster recovery solution for its entire IT platform, in addition to a testing environment for its Oracle E-business Suite R12 applications; however, the manufacturer’s IT budget did not include the cost of adding additional machines to Sage’s existing in-house infrastructure.
+Sage wanted to establish a disaster recovery solution for its entire IT platform, in addition to a testing environment for its Oracle E-business Suite R12 applications.
+However, the manufacturer’s IT budget did not include the cost of adding additional machines to Sage’s existing in-house infrastructure.

 Why Amazon Web Services

 Blue Gecko created the standby from Amazon S3, and Data Guard applied the archived redologs to bring the standby continually current with production.
 Blue Gecko synchronized the application filesystem to Amazon EC2 using the Linux rsync utility.

 Blue Gecko created an Oracle application development and test environment in the AWS Cloud that provides a pay-as-you-go model with on-demand infrastructure flexibility and elasticity.
-Larry Barrett explains, “In the past, spinning up a test environment would consist of procuring new hardware and turning it on.
-This would typically take about a month from the word ‘go’ to bring the hardware in and set it up.
+"In the past, spinning up a test environment would consist of procuring new hardware and turning it on," Barrett says.
+"This would typically take about a month from the word go to bring the hardware in and set it up.
 Now it takes about 12 hours.”

 Blue Gecko is confident that this AWS-based solution complements Sage’s existing IT environment and its business goals.
-Chuck Edwards, Blue Gecko’s president, says, “Amazon Web Services provides a wide array of loosely-coupled, robust tools that allowed us to fine-tune a solid disaster recovery capability and development and test environment for Sage.
+Chuck Edwards, Blue Gecko’s president, says, “AWS provides a wide array of loosely-coupled, robust tools that allowed us to fine-tune a solid disaster recovery capability and development and test environment for Sage.
 We didn’t encounter any roadblocks based on cost, functionality, or performance; we moved forward quickly and well within Sage’s budget.”